cjn4825/Dev-Container/README.md

 # Docker Container for dev work

 I plan on deleting this later since my workflow does not need a dockerfile anymore.
-I'm keeping this just, I have the git history to look at...
+I'm keeping this for now since I might need the .github/workflows file as reference in the future.

 This project includes a dockerfile that can easily be turned into an image with dependencies already installed(as of now there isn't much, but its a work in progress for personal use, but this can be easly adapted to other uses also)